Libya's deputy spy chief kidnapped at airport

 Misrata gunmen and rival militias clashed again on Saturday to the east of the capital, killing one more.

-Tripoli was calmer on Sunday.
-Misrata militia fighters of the Gharghour brigade had withdrawn from their base in the city, at least temporarily and the military had taken over the area, witnesses and the government said.
+Tripoli was calmer on Sunday and Misrata militia fighters of the Gharghour brigade had withdrawn from their base in the city, at least temporarily, and the military had taken over the area, witnesses and the government said.

 Saadat al-Badry, head of Tripoli's local council, said city leaders wanted all armed groups from outside Tripoli to leave the capital and demanded an investigation into the violence.